espenmn/collective.js.nivoslider/README.rst

 Introduction
 ============

-Integration of nivoslider in Plone4(tested) and Plone3 (untested).
+Integration of nivoslider_ in Plone

-This version include nivoslider v2.7.1
+This version include nivoslider v3.0.1 (first responsive version)

-It was made for using it with collective.plonetruegallery
+It is used by collective.plonetruegallery

 Credits